Biden administration withdraws Trump-era proposal to allow homeless shelters to discriminate against transgender people

 The change was meant to protect transgender people from discrimination — and danger — at homeless shelters because they are often denied access to an emergency shelter that corresponds to their gender identity.
 Transgender people already face disproportionately high rates of homelessness, HUD officials said.

 But the Trump administration in 2017 removed guidance on how shelters should comply with the equal access rule.
-Then-Secretary Ben Carson introduced a proposal to allow shelters to deny transgender people admission on religious grounds, or force transgender women to share bathrooms and sleeping quarters with men.
+Ben Carson, the HUD secretary at the time, introduced a proposal to allow shelters to deny transgender people admission on religious grounds, or force transgender women to share bathrooms and sleeping quarters with men.

 Carson had angered agency staff and civil rights advocates when he expressed concern during an internal meeting at HUD’s San Francisco office in 2019 about “big, hairy men” trying to infiltrate women’s shelters.